Saturday, July 13, 1861

 Narrative

-The Battle of Corrick’s / Carricks Ford was fought on Saturday, July 13, 1861 between Union forces commanded by Capt.
+The Battle of Corrick’s Ford was fought on Saturday, July 13, 1861 between Union forces commanded by Capt.
 Henry Washington Benham and Confederate forces commanded by Brig.
 Gen. Robert S. Garnett in Tucker County, West Virginia during the American Civil War.
-The battle was a Union victory, routing Confederate forces in western Virginia and resulting in approximately 670 total casualties, mostly Confederate.
+The battle was a Union victory, ending in the collapse of Garnett’s command and the death of the first general officer killed in the Civil War.

 Opposing Forces